ithemes/iThemes-Security/readme.txt

 * Small tweak to prevent email notifications being sent when they shouldn't
 * Cleaned up variable checking throughout to eliminate activation errors if php errors or WP_DEBUG is turned on
 * Added further checks to reduce errors if file change log is invalid
+* Memory should now display correctly in file change email

 = 3.5.3 =
 * Simplified Chinese by <a href="http://haib.in">海滨</a>